Time is LIMITED to File!

 Help is available — confidential, compassionate, and with no upfront cost.

-Reports from survivors, advocates, and public investigations reveal a long-standing pattern of sexual abuse, harassment, and misconduct inside Illinois juvenile detention centers.
+Reports from survivors, advocates, and public investigations reveal a long-standing pattern of sexual abuse and misconduct inside Illinois behavioral health facilities.
 Many say staff exploited their authority over vulnerable minors.

 - Widespread Misconduct: Lawsuits and independent reviews highlight systemic failures — including staff sexual abuse, coercion, retaliation, and poor reporting or oversight.